HackYourFuture/React/chat-app/Exercises.md

 - 6a.
 In which component should you add the *state property* that describes where the user is in the app?
 - 6b.
 What should be the *shape* of this property (that is, what should be its type, or in case of an object, what properties should it have?).
 Think very thoroughly about *all* different possibilities!
 - 6c.
 How should you use this state property to display the correct screen to the user?
 (You don't need to write code, just explain it in English.)

+## 7. Chat notifications

+We want users to turn notifications for a chat on or off.
+This information is not stored in the current data structure, so you need to create a new *state* property for it in the `<App>` component, called `notifications`.

+We want a toggle button to appear in the ChatScreen that indicates whether notifications are turned on for the chat in the screen.
+For this, you will use a new component `<ToggleButton>` that has a prop `isOn` (a boolean indicating whether the toggle button is currently on).

+- 7a.
+What could be a suitable *shape* of the `notifications` property?
+- 7b.
+In which component should you add the toggle button?
+- 7c.
+List all required *props* that you need to add (including callback props) for this to work.